apache/kibble/docs/architecture.rst

 Configuring a data source
 .........................

-As described previous a data sources can be configured in ``kibble.yaml`` config file.
+As described previously data sources can be configured in ``kibble.yaml`` config file.
 For example:

 .. code-block::